TracyHIT/DrawPictureR/README.md

 # DrawPictureR
-Some small and short functions to draw pictures with R It's very easy and fundamental.
+Some small and short functions to draw pictures with R.
+It's very easy and fundamental.